The Outback

 Charleville ➜ Tambo ➜ Barcaldine ➜ Winton ➜ Hughenden ➜ Julia Creek ➜ Mount Isa

-The journey culminates in Outback Sounds at Mount Isa, the Trail’s pinnacle open-air music festival, headlined by none other than Kaylee Bell, 2023 CMA Global Artist of the Year, and The Wolfe Brothers, Australia’s most awarded country rock duo & so much more to be announced.
+Your journey ends in Mount Isa at Outback Sounds, the Trail’s pinnacle open-air music festival, headlined by Kaylee Bell (2023 CMA Global Artist of the Year) and The Wolfe Brothers, Australia’s most awarded country rock duo — plus even more artists still to be announced.

-Guiding audiences along the way are Trail Ambassadors Taylor Moss and Tori Darke, sharing their passion for country music and Outback culture at every stop.
+Guiding audiences along the way are Trail Ambassadors Taylor Moss and Tori Darke, sharing their passion for country music and Outback culture across the Trail.

-The Trail Traveller Pass is the ultimate way to experience The Outback Trail.
+The Trail Traveller Pass is the ultimate way to experience the Outback, with entry to four of our iconic events along the way.

 Your Trail Traveller Pass includes access to: